 Since security is the most important thing to the MainWP team, we have decided to enable users with sites currently connected via MD5 encryption to see which sites are currently connected with MD5 encryption and disallow any new sites from being connected via MD5.

-How this affects already MD5 – connected sites?
+How does this affect already MD5 – connected sites?

 If you see this icon on your MainWP Dashboard, it means that the PHP OpenSSL Extension is not enabled on your child site server and that the MainWP Plugin uses MD5 when the child sites have been added.

 From this point, it is highly recommended to Enable the OpenSSL on your child site server and re-establish the connection to drop the MD5 encryption and set the OpenSSL encrypted connection.

 - Go to the WP Admin > Settings > MainWP Child > Server Information page

 - Locate the OpenSSL Extension Enabled check and see if the Extension has been disabled or it has been enabled in the meantime